Ditto (Pokémon): In the video games

 First appearing in Pokémon Red and Blue, Ditto has appeared in every main Pokémon title since.
 In these games, it can only learn one attack, "Transform".
 If successfully used in an in-game battle, the Ditto will temporarily copy the typing, appearance, and attacks of the target Pokémon until the battle concludes.
-In Gold and Silver, Ditto is established as genderless.
-However players are able to utilize the game's daycare mechanic with another Pokémon to have it "breed" with them, resulting in an offspring based on the other parent Pokémon.
-Ditto however is unable to breed with itself, and must be caught in the wild or traded for with other players in order to acquire one.
+In Gold and Silver, Ditto is established as genderless, but players are able to utilize the game's daycare mechanic with another Pokémon to have it breed with them, resulting in an offspring based on the other parent Pokémon.
+Ditto, however, is unable to breed with itself, and must be caught in the wild or traded for with other players in order to acquire one.
 In Pokémon Black and White, a "Dream World" variant was added, with an ability that allowed it to automatically transform into the enemy Pokémon upon entering battle without having to waste a turn.
 In Pokémon Scarlet and Violet, most wild Ditto are disguised as other Pokémon and will only reveal their actual form if battled or targeted with the game's scanner feature.

 Outside of the mainline Pokémon titles, Ditto has also appeared in other related games including Pokémon Snap and the Pokémon Mystery Dungeon series, as well as the Pokémon Trading Card Game.
 While not initially included in Pokémon Go, it was added in a later update, where it will initially disguise itself as different Pokémon from a particular assortment that changes from time to time, with the "shiny" variant being particularly rare due to this feature.
 Ditto has also been the focus of April Fool's Day events within the title.
-The upcoming 2025 spin-off title Pokémon Pokopia will feature a Ditto as its protagonist, with the Ditto taking on human form and using its shapeshifting powers to build and expand an island area.
+The 2026 spin-off title Pokémon Pokopia features a Ditto as its protagonist, with the Ditto taking on human form and using its shapeshifting powers to build and expand an island area.
 Outside of the Pokémon franchise, Ditto was initially planned to appear briefly in Super Smash Bros.
-Melee via the game's "Pokéball" item.
+Melee via the game's Poké Ball item.
 It was later added in Super Smash Bros.
 Ultimate instead, where it will transform into one of the combatants and temporarily fight until it leaves.